Sydney City Skywatchers

 Bookings are not required to attend.
-There is a fee of $2 for members and $5 for non-members, allowing a light dinner to be served.
+There is a fee of $2 for members and $5 for non-members, allowing a light supper to be served.

 Annual membership of Sydney City Skywatchers is $40 for an individual, $65 for a family.

 Non-members are welcome to attend two meetings before deciding whether to become a member.
 You can join Sydney City Skywatchers at a meeting or take home a membership form.

 There are increasing numbers of citizen science projects available for you to participate in, even if you have little or no scientific background.
 All you need is a computer and an interest in contributing to scientific research.
 Beyond that, the projects will give you the information you need to participate.

 A good place to start is Zooinverse, a portal that has a range of popular and reputable citizen science projects across the fields of space, climate, humanities and nature.